lure-sh/lure/README.md

 ---

+## Web Interface

+LURE now has a web interface!
+It's open source, licensed under the AGPLv3 (https://gitea.arsenm.dev/Arsen6331/lure-web) and is available at https://lure.arsenm.dev.

+---

 ## Repositories

 Unlike the AUR, LURE supports using multiple repos.
 Also unlike the AUR, LURE's repos are a single git repo containing all the build scripts.
 Inside each LURE repo, there should be a separate directory for each package containing a `lure.sh` script, which is a PKGBUILD-like build script for LURE.
 The default repository is hosted on Github: https://github.com/Arsen6331/lure-repo.